La Puda Abandoned Thermal Baths

 Address: Monestir de Montserrat, Monistrol de Montserrat.
 08199

-A combined FGC train to monistrol de montserrat and Cremallera rack railway ticket can be purchased from any FGC station and online.
+A combined FGC train to monistrol de montserrat + Cremallera rack railway ticket can be purchased from FGC plaza Espana station without the Funiculars included.

 Monistrol de monserat is on the llobregat-Anoia lines of the FGC network with the Barcelona terminus at plaza Espana.

 The Funiculars generally run from 10h till sometime between 18h and 19h depending on the season.
-Also they close for aprox 30 days a year, normally around February/March, for anual maintenance.
+Also they close for approx. 30 days a year, normally around February/March, for annual maintenance.
 More details on the Cremallera de Montserrat website.

 Mountain Forecast weather for Montserrat Mountain